HOW TO EARN CUSTOMERS BACK AFTER A POOR EXPERIENCE

 Poor customer experiences (CX) are detrimental to a company ’s reputation and sales.
-There is hope thanks to this new customer experience survey.
+There is hope thanks to a new customer experience survey from the SDL.
 This study consisted of a survey of 2,784 consumers across nine countries and three generations, asking them about their most major CX failure in the last 10 years.

 In the survey, 82% of customers who experienced a “worst CX” said they are interested in fixing the problem.
 Initial reasons for switching companies were a loss of trust in the company (44%), a poor quality of customer service (72%), and customer service representatives’ lack of knowledge (36%).
 This new research shows that 8 out of 10 respondents who switched stated that their previous service provider could have done something that would have kept them as a customer.

 After a bad CX, 64% of customers will stop recommending the organization, start looking for an alternative, or actively disparage the company via word of mouth/social media.

 This truly brings into play, “The good is expected but, the bad will go viral.”